 This movement involves female athletes, journalists, broadcasters, business investors, fans and anyone who cares about the industry and its progress.
 From shattering NCAA, WNBA and NWSL viewership records, to the creation of women’s sports media outlets such as RE-INC, The Women’s Sports Foundation and The Women’s Game, the landscape of sport is moving forward.

-“The Girl’s Locker Room” never intended to contribute to this space, and it does not have to be.
+“The Girl’s Locker Room” never intended to contribute to this space.
 The podcast resides in its own category, and in theory, is a great concept.
 Sports should be for everyone — no matter the participant’s level of preliminary experience or knowledge.
 Women, in particular, who have historically been dissuaded from partaking in athletics, should not be left out of any conversation they desire to participate in.

 This WNYU podcast, however, misses the mark of accessibility entirely.
 Despite being well-intentioned, the framing and chosen language of the podcast perpetuates an antiquated, stereotypical take on what it means to be a female-identifying fan or athlete.

-In an effort to gain a better grasp on the show’s forethought, I spoke with SPS junior Maddie Mendelsohn, Sports Management the Sports Director at WNYU.
+In an effort to gain a better grasp on the show’s forethought, I spoke with SPS junior and Sports Director at WNYU, Maddie Mendelsohn.
 In addition to overlooking the 20 shows that air through WNYU Sports, Mendelsohn hosts seven of her own shows focusing on baseball.
 She recently appeared on the “Girlies’ Guide to Baseball” episode as well.

 “I think it’s a fine show idea.
 It’s great to make sports more accessible, and however she wants to aim it I think it creates success,” Mendelsohn said.
 “Clearly it has expanded to the point where you guys [WSN] have heard about it and have been able to now capitalize on speaking about it, which is a great thing.”